Jonahida/python-solid-principles/4-isp/README.md

         return "I'm working!"
 ```

-- We separate flying and non-flying birds.
+- We separate concerns into distinct interfaces:

-- `FlyingBird` has a fly method, so Sparrow correctly inherits from it.

-- `Penguin` does not inherit from `FlyingBird`, so it does not have an incorrect `fly()` method.

-- Now, all subclasses correctly extend their parents, following **LSP**.
+    - `Workable` for objects that can work.

+    - `Eatable` for objects that can eat.

+- **Robot** only implements the `Workable` interface, avoiding the unnecessary `eat()` method.

+- By using smaller, more specific interfaces, each class only implements what it actually needs, following **ISP**.

 ## Key Takeaways